Having a cataract operation (easy read)

 The operation will take place in an operating theatre.

-During the operation the eye doctor will take the cataract out of your eye and put a clear lens in.
+During the operation, the eye doctor will take the cataract out of your eye and put a clear lens in.

-The operation takes about 30 minutes.
+The operation will take about 30 minutes.

 After the operation you will have a plastic shield to cover your eye.